tribshms/tRIBS/README.md

 To find these changes search for "CJC", "CJC2019", "CJC2020", and "CJC2021"

 This version does incorporate the ability to load soil parameters in the form of grids.
-However, it does